 On January 5th, 2017, Senator Feinstein introduced the California Desert Protection and Recreation Act of 2017, building on the Senator’s historic California Desert Protection Act, which became law in 1994.
 The new legislation is designed to protect additional land and help manage California’s desert resources by carefully balancing conservation, recreation, and renewable energy development.
 The legislation would:

-- Protect 230,000 acres (359 square-miles) of federal land as wilderness in southeastern California, ranging from the Avawatz Mountains near Death Valley to Milpitas Wash in Imperial County;
+- Protect 328,867 acres of federal land as wilderness in southeastern California, ranging from the Avawatz Mountains near Death Valley to Milpitas Wash in Imperial County;

 - Enlarge Death Valley National Park and Joshua Tree National Park by 43,000 acres (67 square-miles);